Menu

 At 2:30 p.m., we’ll reach the Capim Amarelo summit, our first stop.
 At an altitude of around 2,500 meters, the summit offers breathtaking views of the Serra da Mantiqueira and is covered in the golden vegetation that gives the place its name.

-Serra Fina Hike Group
+Serra Fina hiking group

 .